2022 Mortgage Company Limited Annual Report

 Pursuant to K.S.A.
 9-2216a et seq., all Mortgage Company (MC) Licensees are required to file an annual written report with the Kansas Office of the State Bank Commissioner (OSBC).
 The standard NMLS mortgage call report (MCR) filings currently do not include an itemization of state-specific servicing data.
-A Kansas mortgage company licensee to which your email address is associated has been deemed to fall under both situations below:
+The Mortgage Company Limited Annual Report must be filed if the following criteria apply to your mortgage company:

 - Company files the standard quarterly MCR form, and